 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate The Jerusalem Post Right-Center biased based on editorial positions that favor the right-leaning government.
-We also rate them High for factual reporting due to a reasonable fact check record and promptly correcting factual errors.
+We also rate them Mostly Factual for reporting, rather than High due to two failed fact checks.

 Factual Reporting: MOSTLY FACTUAL